tdegeus/GMatElastoPlasticQPot/README.md

 There is a `Matrix` class that allows you to combine all these material models and have a single API for a matrix of material points.

+>   Note that all strain tensors are presumed symmetric.
+>   No checks are made to ensure this.

 ### Function names

 +   Functions whose name starts with a capital letter (e.g. `Stress`)